-A young attractive woman in her early twenties.
-She lives with her grandfather after her parents died a few years ago.
+An attractive young woman in her early twenties.
+She has lived with her grandfather since her parents died a few years ago.
 She helps him with his expedition, but intends to continue with her art studies at the university later on.
-She is not afraid to speak her mind, which sometimes gets her in trouble.
+She is not afraid to speak her mind, which sometimes gets her into trouble.

+Elena Giorgios

-Elena Giorgios Initiative: 4 Vitality: 4 Skills: Basic 45%, Humanities 65%, Languages 65%
+Skills: Basic 45%, Humanities 65%, Languages 65%, Vehicles 45%